Skip to content

 Llangattock Escarpment in the Brecon Beacons National Park

-Nearby is the famous Pen y Fan, which lies 886m above level and is a National Trust walking trail.
+Some of the best include the Four Falls Trail, with four stunning waterfalls dotted along the woodland trail.
+Nearby is the famous Pen y Fan mountain, 886m above level.
 Hikers climb to the summit to take a picture of the Bronze Age cairn.
-From the top (if weather permits), you will see dramatic views across South and Mid Wales and Southwest England.
-After adventuring, you should grab a hearty meal at the pub in Brecon.
-You won’t regret it!
+From the top (if weather permits), you can enjoy dramatic views across South and Mid Wales and Southwest England.

 Cardiff – the Welsh Capital